laughingman1/nasdaqscraper/README.md

-# nasdaqscraper
+# dataGet

-A scraper written in python for nasdaq options data.
+python for data grab
-It is able to grab the whole options chain automatically.